Marathon Petroleum's profit more than doubles

-(Reuters) - U.S. independent refiner Marathon Petroleum Corp’s (MPC.N) second-quarter profit more than doubled as cheap Canadian crude boosted refining margins.
+July 26 (Reuters) - U.S. independent refiner Marathon Petroleum Corp’s second-quarter profit more than doubled as cheap Canadian crude boosted refining margins.

 Net income attributable to the company rose to $1.06 billion, or $2.27 per share, in the three months ended June 30, from $483 million, or 93 cents per share, a year earlier.